 Girls are football champions

-I love football!
-It is my favourite sport and this summer I played with the best football team ever: the Sea Stars.
 I went on holiday to Cornwall and we were staying on the beach.
 It was lovely and there were lots of other children to play with on the beach and in the park in front of the hotel.
 Ben and I were playing on the playground one afternoon when we met Maggie, Em and Flo.

 It all began when Ben and I were on the swings when an older girl, red in the face, came speeding towards us.
 "Take this!" she shouted, as she threw the ball at me and kept running.
 "Go Maggie Go!" another girl shouted as she hurtled towards us, running right on and into the trees.
 As we looked ahead we could see four boys running after her.
 "Come back with the ball now!" one of them screamed.
 They stopped when they got to the playground.
 "Where are they?" a blonde boy in red shouted.
 "Give me back my ball!" demanded the other, as he grabbed the ball from my hands.